-This permit covers all stormwater discharges from the municipal separate storm sewer system (MS4) owned or operated by Prince George's County, Maryland, and all incorporated municipalities within the County except for the City of Bowie.
+This permit covers all stormwater discharges from the municipal separate storm sewer system (MS4) owned or operated by Frederick County, Maryland.

 - C. Effective Date: To be determined - D. Expiration Date: To be determined

 PART II.
 DEFINITIONS

 Terms used in this permit are defined in relevant chapters of Title 40 of the Code of Federal Regulations (CFR) Parts 122-124 or the Code of Maryland Regulations (COMAR) 26.08.01, 26.17.01, and 26.17.02.
 Terms not defined in CFR or COMAR shall have the meanings attributed by common use.